ewilansky/devops_demo/README.md

    Notice that no running containers were returned.
 If `docker ps` returns containers, I suggest you stop any running containers.
 This is a good idea to ensure you have enough memory resources to run the containers and to avoid port collisions.

-2. Start the pipeline containers:
+2. Ensure that you are in the toolchain_demo directory and then start the pipeline containers:

    ``` console
    $ docker-compose up -d